Aantrreksh/sql-query/sql-query.md

 # Overview
 {: #overview}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+{: deprecated}

-{{site.data.keyword.sqlquery_full}} is a fully managed service that runs SQL queries (that is, SELECT statements) to read, analyze, transform, store, and stream data in {{site.data.keyword.cos_full}} and Kafka.
+{{site.data.keyword.sqlquery_short}} is a fully managed service that runs SQL queries (that is, SELECT statements) to read, analyze, transform, store, and stream data in {{site.data.keyword.cos_full}} and Kafka.
 You can also manage table metadata in a catalog that is compatible with Hive metastore.
 {{site.data.keyword.sqlquery_short}} is {{site.data.keyword.Bluemix_short}}'s central service for data lakes.
 Combining {{site.data.keyword.sqlquery_short}} with data in {{site.data.keyword.cos_short}} enables you to create an active workspace for a range of big data analytics use cases.
 {: shortdesc}